 Hiking in the Upper Engadin

-The hike in the Upper Engadin are challenging but never overly steep, this hikes offers stunning views of the Bernina Massif and you can admire the blue waters of tiny Alpine lakes, meadow with wildflowers and listen to the cowbells of happy Swiss cows grazing in the open fields.
+The hike in the Upper Engadin is challenging but never overly steep, this hike offers stunning views of the Bernina Massif and you can admire the blue waters of tiny Alpine lakes, a meadow with wildflowers and listen to the cowbells of happy Swiss cows grazing in the open fields.

 Corvatsch is the hiking mountain.
 From the highest-lying summit station (3,303m/10,837ft) in the eastern Alps, hiking you can enjoy spectacular excursions down into the valley, via the Fuocla Surlej into the Val Roseg, from the Furtschellas into the enchanted Val Fex, or across the glacier to the Fuocla Surlej.

 Corviglia is the mountain biker’s mountain.
 St. Moritz’s local mountain with the Piz Nair (3057 m) is famous for perfect mountain bike trails, idyllic hiking trails, and unique restaurants.
 It is also possible to explore the Piz Nair without a guide, a unique experience at over 3000 m above sea level.
 At the upper station, you’ll be just 30 meters shy of the summit and can enjoy lunch at the panoramic restaurant.
 You’ll be treated to a 360° view of the Upper Engadin, and with the help of a map, you can identify the lakes and mountains in the Bernina Range.